Quotation Request

 V4A group grades

 V4A is the upgraded version of V2A: the addition of molybdenum significantly increases corrosion resistance, especially against chlorides and sulphuric acid.
-Heat resistance is also higher than with V2A.
+Heat resistance is also higher than with the standard stainless steel AISI 304.

 Material No. International Key Feature